GDX-X/PFS-BatchKit-Manager/README.md

    If your HDD size is 2TB   choose `4096`

    Now Press Circle and OK to continue
-   Note sometimes when creating the partition that it may be called `+OPL1` , it will have to be renamed to `+OPL`
+   Note sometimes during the creation of the partition, he will be able to name it in `+OPL1` , it will have to be renamed to `+OPL`

 6) Copy the contents of the !COPY_TO_USB_ROOT folder to the root of your USB drive
  `Your usb key must be in FAT32 format`